togrupe/dlive-midi-tools/README.md

 Feature & Maintenance Release

 #### New Features
-- "Don´t care" feature for sockets sheet added
-- "Don´t care" feature for channels sheet added
+- Bypass feature for sockets and channels sheet added
-- Possibility to disable default track numbering
+- Possibility to disable track numbering
+- Possibility to add two additional master-tracks
+- Possibility to add a custom track prefix

 #### Improvements
 - Gain value mapping improved - gain values are now more accurate.